juliankappler/traveling_salesman/README.md

-# Traveling salesman using real-world data
+# Solver for the traveling salesman problem with real-world locations

-## Introduction
+## Description

-Here, we solve the traveling salesman problem on real-world data.
+Here, we implement a solver for the traveling salesman problem for a round trip and real-world data.

+In the **traveling salesman problem for a round trip** we are given a list of locations.
+We want to take a round trip in which we start and end at the first location, and visit each of the other locations.
+We want to visit the locations in an order that minimizes the total distance traveled.

-The user provides a list of addresses/location names.
+The user of our traveling salesman solver provides a list of addresses/location names.
 Using the openrouteservice.org API, we resolve the given names to locations on the world map.
-Subsequently, we use a genetic algorithm to determine the shortest round trip such that the beginning and end location are identical, and each other l ocation is visited exactly once.
+Subsequently, we use a genetic algorithm to determine the shortest round trip such that the beginning and end location are identical, and each location is visited.

+To use the openrouteservice.org API, the user needs to open a free account at openstreetservice.org and create an api key.
+The example just below shows how the api key is loaded into the solver.

-## Example: Munich
+## Example: Round trip with 8 locations in Munich, Germany

 We provide a short example on how to determine and visualize the shortest round trip.
 The following example is from [this notebook](Munich.ipynb).